MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Enable hardware acceleration

-Do not use, may cause hangs of the app and other problems.
+Turn on use of hardware rendering on Android 10 and later.
+Default: _off_

 ### Enable split window property editor